ylstha1234/dsc-course0-m8-lab/README.md

 3. Only consider makes/models with at least 10 records to ensure statistical robustness.

-4. Investigate and highlight at least two contributing variables to safety (e.g., engine count, flight phase, weather).
+4. Investigate and highlight at least two contributing variables to safety (e.g., flight phase, weather).

 # Dataset

   AvaiationData.CSV file

 # Tasks Summary

 1. Data Loading & Cleaning

 2. Load CSV into a pandas DataFrame